 - 47 patients evaluated for the treatment of definite vestibular migraine

 - Interventions: A protocol of antidepressants, antiepileptics, beta-blockers, and vestibular rehabilitation.
 Patients failing initial therapy received botulinum toxin per the PREEMPT (before the migraines start) protocol.
 Vestibular rehabilitation (physical therapy to improve balance and problems related to dizziness.)

 What happened to the 47 patients?

 - Of the 47 patients who underwent therapy for vestibular migraine.
 This population had a significant dizziness handicap inventory (a measuring score) reduction with therapy.

-- This worked especially better for women, patients with comorbid benign paroxysmal positional vertigo, and high initial dizziness handicap inventory were significantly associated with greater reduction in dizziness handicap inventory scores.
+- This worked especially better for women, patients with comorbid benign paroxysmal positional vertigo, and high initial dizziness handicap inventory was significantly associated with a greater reduction in dizziness handicap inventory scores.

 Neck pain and oscillopsia did not respond as well

 - Conversely, cervicalgia and oscillopsia were significantly associated with a lower reduction in dizziness handicap inventory scores.

 Are neck pain and cervical spine instability a possible cause of your vestibular migraine and spontaneous vertigo – migraine-associated vertigo?

 We suggest one possible answer for this, not the only one.
 We feel an examination of cervical spine instability may lead to an answer.